Axway/api-builder-docs/content/en/docs/release_notes/dickens.md

 <!-- ## Features -->

 ## Fixes
-* #7538: Fixed a bug with `@axway/requester` module where the request content-length header was calculated incorrectly when the request body was a string that contains multi-byte characters.
+* #7538: Fixed a bug calculating the accurate `Content-Length` of the request `body` that impacted a number of modules, including `@axway/api-builder-plugin-fn-restclient`, `@axway/api-builder-plugin-fn-swagger`, and `@axway/api-builder-oas-flow-node`.

 {{% releasenotes/deprecations %}}